WNT4 deficiency: Causes

-Mechanism/Pathophysiology
+Mechanism/pathophysiology

 WNT4 is a secreted protein that is encoded by the WNT4 gene which is found on chromosome 1.
 Investigators have found that the gene is located on the short arm (p) of chromosome one, which is denoted as (1p35).
 1 denotes the chromosome number, p denotes the arm, and 35 denotes the band that the mutation is located on the chromosome.
 The exact functions of the protein of the WNT4 gene are not fully understood and more research ought to be obtained in order to determine the underlying mechanism of action that causes the symptoms associated with this disease.

 However, what is known is that WNT4 is a secreted molecule that binds to the members of the frizzled family of receptors which results in the transcriptional regulation of target genes.
 Frizzled is a family of atypical G protein-coupled receptors that serve as receptors in the Wnt signaling pathway and other signaling pathways.
-WNT4 is produced in the ovarian somatic cells and it up-regulates the Dax1 gene known to aggrevate the nuclear-receptor steroidogenic factor1 which ultimately will inhibit steroidogenic enzymes.
+WNT4 is produced in the ovarian somatic cells and it up-regulates the Dax1 gene known to aggravate the nuclear-receptor steroidogenic factor1 which ultimately will inhibit steroidogenic enzymes.
 WNT4 increases follistatin expression which ultimately inhibits the formation of anti-testis action and supports ovarian germ cell survival.